-Risk / area of focus Risk identified Change from PY Details Pension Accounting Inherent Risk No change in risk of focus The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Hampshire County Council.
+Risk / area of focus Risk identified Change from PY Details Pension Accounting Inherent Risk No change in risk or focus The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Hampshire County Council.
 The Council's pension fund deficit is a material estimated balance and the Code requires that this liability be disclosed on the Council's balance sheet.
 At 31 March 2019 this totalled £1,327 million.
 The information disclosed is based on the IAS 19 report issued by the actuary to the County Council.
 Accounting for these schemes involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
 We are required to undertake procedures on the use of experts and the assumptions underlying fair value estimates.
-New Accounting Standard Inherent risk New risk identified this year IFRS 16 (leases) applies from 1 April 2020.
-The authority needs to put in place arrangements to implement the new standard for the 2020/21 financial year, and to make necessary disclosures for forthcoming changes in accounting standards in its 2019/20 statement of accounts.
+Private Finance Initiatives (PFI) Inherent risk New risk identified this year There is a high level of estimation and complexity involved with this estimate.
+In addition, the amount is significant to the Council and as such a small variation in the estimate can have a significant impact.